dwarkeshsp/the-selfish-meme/src/routes/posts/2019-09-01-physicalist-panpsychism-rebuttal/document.md

-The measure of good scientific theories are that they are hard to vary explanations that actually explain the underlying phenomenon and that they are testable (Deutsch 2012).
+The measure of good scientific theories is that they are hard to vary explanations that actually explain the underlying phenomenon and that they are falsifiable (Deutsch 2012).
 Panpsychism fails on both accounts.

 ## The combination problem is non-trivial; panpschic unity does not answer